 - magnetic resonance imaging (MRI)

 If the results suggest you have a CCF, you may need angiography.
-This can confirm the diagnosis.
+Your doctor can use this procedure to confirm your diagnosis.

 For an angiography, contrast medium is injected into your blood vessels.
-This is a special substance that shows up on X-rays.
+Contrast medium is a special substance that shows up on X-rays.
 An X-ray of your head and neck is then taken.
 If you have a CCF, it should show up on the image.

 The main type of surgery for CCF is endovascular embolization.
 This surgery involves inserting a narrow tube into an artery in your groin.
 The tube is then threaded up to the fistula.
 Once there, materials such as metal coils can be used to seal off the connection.

 With treatment, symptoms usually improve within hours or days.
-Not everyone who has a direct fistula with severe symptoms will recover completely.
+Some people who have a direct CCF with severe symptoms won’t recover completely.
 However, most people return to health within six months.

-Direct carotid-cavernous sinus fistulas do not usually open again after surgery.
-However, indirect fistulas sometimes recur.
+Direct CCFs do not usually open again after surgery.
+However, indirect CCFs sometimes recur.